CSES-Open-Source/cses-tritonscript/.github/PULL_REQUEST_TEMPLATE.md

-## Title
-_Provide a succinct and descriptive title for the pull request, e.g., "Improve caching mechanism for API calls".
-Ideally, it should be the same as the issue this pull request is for._

 ## What type of PR is this? (check all applicable)
 - [ ] Refactor
 - [ ] Feature
 - [ ] Bug Fix